How To Grow Sunflower Microgreens At Home

 Removing Sunflower Microgreen Seed Hulls or Husks

-Another reason we don't recommend that beginners grow sunflowers is because the seed hulls or husks cling to the cotyledons as they grow.
+Another reason we don’t recommend that beginners grow sunflowers because the seed hulls or husks cling to the cotyledons as they grow.
 We want beginners to have an easy and enjoyable experience.

 how to remove sunflower microgreen hulls

-We've tried many different ways of planting sunflower microgreens, from soaking them longer than 24-hours, to burying the seeds after planting them.
+We’ve tried many different ways of planting sunflower microgreens, from soaking them longer than 24 hours to burying the seeds after planting them.
 Still the same result, many of the hulls are retained while the plant grows.

 To remove hulls, lightly brush the top of the microgreens with the palm of your hand.
 We found this to be the best way.